-- 6.0 The majority of the decision making of the Council relates to areas which are defined as "Executive matters" within the 2000 Act and can therefore only be dealt with via the Cabinet. - (a) The Cabinet meeting as a body can make Cabinet decisions; - (b) So too can individual Cabinet Councillors.
-Council will identify particular powers which should be taken by individual Cabinet Councillors; - (c) The great majority of operation decision making within policy and the budget will, as before, be the responsibility of the officers through the Delegation Scheme subject to the limitations included here; - (d) The need for both transparency and accountability require that decision making of this type under the Act needs to be carefully controlled and recorded and that all councillors together with the press and public have full access to those decisions - not only at the time - but also before and after - they are made; - (e) Certain types of decisions key decisions have great levels of safeguards placed upon them and require (for instance) consultation with the Council's Scrutiny Committee, Audit Committee and Policy Development Groups before being progressed; - (f) Those members who are not Cabinet Councillors cannot make those decisions; - (g) Neither full Council nor Scrutiny Committee, Audit Committee or Policy Development Groups can make Cabinet decisions. - 6.1 This Delegation Scheme has, therefore, been based on the following features:- - (a) Most day to day operational decision making powers are delegated to the Council's officers (see section 7.2); - (b) the role of the Cabinet meeting as a body has been designed to avoid such operational decisions coming to it unless they are key decisions or are otherwise of real significance across the Council's services; - (c) the Cabinet's major role will be in defining and reviewing the Council's strategies and significant policies and in advising the Council on these matters and as to the Budget; - (d) where decisions can be made at a lower level, then the Cabinet will ensure that this Scheme is designed, implemented and modified so as to achieve that purpose; - (e) before accepting an item for the Cabinet's agenda, the Leader or the relevant Cabinet Member, together with the Principal Member Services Officer, will satisfy themselves that the issue could not be otherwise properly dealt with under delegated powers; - (f) where a matter arises which involves a range of detailed issues but is of such significance that it must be taken to the Cabinet then the Leader or the relevant Cabinet Member responsible for that service must assess whether the matter is of such urgency that it would not be practical for the advice to be first obtained from:-
+- 6.0 The majority of the decision making of the Council relates to areas which are defined as "Executive matters" within the 2000 Act and can therefore only be dealt with via the Cabinet. - (a) The Cabinet meeting as a body can make Cabinet decisions; - (b) Under the Local Government Act 2000 the great majority of the Council's decisions are made under executive arrangements.
+The leader (a) may make those decisions or (b) may delegate the decision making to the Cabinet, another member of the Cabinet, a Committee of the executive, an area committee or an officer of the Council.
+Delegates may also delegate unless the leader otherwise directs So too can individual Cabinet Councillors.
+Council will identify particular powers which should be taken by individual Cabinet Councillors;

+(c) The great majority of operation decision making within policy and the budget will, as before, be the responsibility of the officers - through the Delegation Scheme - subject to the limitations included here;

+- (d) The need for both transparency and accountability require that decision making of this type under the Act needs to be carefully controlled and recorded and that all councillors together with the press and public have full access to those decisions - not only at the time - but also before and after - they are made; - (e) Certain types of decisions key decisions have great levels of safeguards placed upon them and require (for instance) consultation with the Council's Scrutiny Committee, Audit Committee and Policy Development Groups before being progressed; - (f) Those members who are not Cabinet Councillors cannot make those decisions; - (g) Neither full Council nor Scrutiny Committee, Audit Committee or Policy Development Groups can make Cabinet decisions. - 6.1 The delegation scheme in relation to executive functions is the leader's delegations scheme and is subject to any changes he/she wishes to make.
+This Delegation Scheme has, therefore, been based on the following features:- - (a) Most day to day operational decision making powers are delegated to the Council's officers (see section 7.2); - (b) the role of the Cabinet meeting as a body has been designed to avoid such operational decisions coming to it unless they are key decisions or are otherwise of real significance across the Council's services; - (c) the Cabinet's major role will be in defining and reviewing the Council's strategies and significant policies and in advising the Council on these matters and as to the Budget; - (d) where decisions can be made at a lower level, then the Cabinet will ensure that this Scheme is designed, implemented and modified so as to achieve that purpose;